francois-gm/go-kabk-y1a/03 - 20240923 - CSS/README.md

 - In an HTML document, what goes inside of the `<head>` tag?
 - In an HTML document, what goes inside of the `<body>` tag?

+## Presentation of exercise 1 and revisions

+- In counter-clockwise order.

+## Exercise 2, Mapping elements (15min)

+Based on the revised code you've made for *Exercise 1*...

+- Draw a the structure of all elements as boxes on a piece of paper.
+- Annotate each box by their tag name.
+- Take a picture and/or scan this
+- Send it to me.

 ## A clean working document

 - Your project has its project own folder